stadium-software/utils-addremove-from-objects-list-by-property/README.md

 # Add Remove Object From List By Property

 A script to check a list for an object by a property of that object and (1) add the object if it is not found or (2) remove the object if it is found.
-The
+A new List is returned.

 # Version